rainwyr/word-puzzle-421/README.md

 - `puzzles/`: JSON files with puzzle descriptions and image URLs
 - `solutions_by_id/`: Solutions organized by puzzle ID
 - `solutions_by_word/`: Solutions organized by target word
+- `ratings/`: Aggregated user ratings for each puzzle
+- `ratings_log/`: Detailed individual rating logs organized by time

+## How to Play

+1. Four images will be displayed, all related to a single word.
+2. Think about what word connects all four images.
+3. Enter your guess in the text input field.
+4. Use "Show Hints" if you need help (this will display descriptions of the images).
+5. Use "Skip Puzzle" if you want to move to a different puzzle.
+6. After solving or skipping a puzzle, you must rate its difficulty (1-5 stars) and how fun it was (1-5 stars).
+7. Your score is based on solving time and whether hints were used.

 ## Deployment